-In 2001, our board of directors suspended dividends on our common stock and all series of preferred stock in an effort to generate cash to address then impending debt maturities.
+In 2001, our Board of Directors suspended dividends on our common stock and all series of preferred stock in an effort to generate cash to address then impending debt maturities.
 In 2003, we paid all accrued but unpaid dividends on all series of preferred stock and reinstated dividends on our common stock and all series of preferred stock.
-However, our ability to pay dividends may be adversely affected if any of the risks described in this prospectus supplement were to occur.
-Our payment of dividends is subject to compliance with restrictions contained in our senior revolving credit facility, the indenture relating to our outstanding 7% Senior Notes due 2014 and our preferred stock.
-All dividends will be paid at the discretion of our board of directors and will depend upon our earnings, our financial condition, maintenance of our REIT status and such other factors as our board of directors may deem relevant from time to time.
+However, our ability to pay dividends may be adversely affected if any of the risks described above were to occur.
+Our payment of dividends is subject to compliance with restrictions contained in our Credit Facility, the indenture relating to our outstanding 7% senior notes due 2016 and our preferred stock.
+All dividends will be paid at the discretion of our Board of Directors and will depend upon our earnings, our financial condition, maintenance of our REIT status and such other factors as our Board may deem relevant from time to time.
 There are no assurances of our ability to pay dividends in the future.
 In addition, our dividends in the past have included, and may in the future include, a return of capital.

-Holders of our outstanding preferred stock have liquidation, dividend and other rights that are senior to the rights of the holders of our common stock.
+Holders of our outstanding preferred stock have liquidation and other rights that are senior to the rights of the holders of our common stock.

-Our board of directors has the authority to designate and issue preferred stock with liquidation, dividend and other rights that are senior to those of our common stock.
-As of September 30, 2005, 4,739,500 shares of our 8.375% Series D cumulative redeemable preferred stock were issued and outstanding, or Series D Preferred Stock.
-As of September 30, 2005, the aggregate liquidation preference with respect to this outstanding preferred stock was approximately \$118.5 million, and annual dividends on our outstanding preferred stock are approximately \$9.9 million.
+Our Board of Directors has the authority to designate and issue preferred stock that may have dividend, liquidation and other rights that are senior to those of our common stock.
+As of the date of this filing, 4,739,500 shares of our 8.375% Series D cumulative redeemable preferred stock were issued and outstanding.
+The aggregate liquidation preference with respect to this outstanding preferred stock is approximately \$118.5 million, and annual dividends on our outstanding preferred stock are approximately \$9.9 million.
 Holders of our preferred stock are generally entitled to cumulative dividends before any dividends may be declared or set aside on our common stock.
-Upon our voluntary or involuntary liquidation, dissolution or winding up, before any payment is made to holders of our common stock, holders of our preferred stock are entitled to receive a liquidation preference of \$25 per share with respect to the Series D Preferred Stock, plus any accrued and unpaid distributions.
-This will reduce the remaining amount of our assets, if any, available to distribute to holders of our common stock.
-In addition, holders of our preferred stock have the right to elect two additional directors to our board of directors if six quarterly preferred dividends are in arrears.
+Upon our voluntary or involuntary liquidation, dissolution or winding up, before any payment is made to holders of our common stock, holders of our preferred stock are entitled to receive a liquidation preference of \$25 per share with respect to the Series D preferred stock.
+In addition, holders of our preferred stock have the right to elect two additional directors to our Board of Directors if six quarterly preferred dividends are in arrears.

-Legislative or regulatory action could adversely affect purchasers of our common stock.
+Legislative or regulatory action could adversely affect purchasers of our stock.

-In recent years, numerous legislative, judicial and administrative changes have been made in the provisions of the federal income tax laws applicable to investments similar to an investment in our common stock.
-Changes are likely to continue to occur in the future, and we cannot assure you that any of these changes will not adversely affect your taxation as a holder of our common stock.
-Any of these changes could have an adverse effect on an investment in our common stock or on market value or resale potential.
-You are urged to consult with your own tax advisor with respect to the impact that recent legislation may have on your investment and the status of legislative regulatory or administrative developments and proposals and their potential effect.
+In recent years, numerous legislative, judicial and administrative changes have been made in the provisions of the federal income tax laws applicable to investments similar to an investment in our stock.
+Changes are likely to continue to occur in the future, and we cannot assure you that any of these changes will not adversely affect our stockholder's stock.
+Any of these changes could have an adverse effect on an investment in our stock or on market value or resale potential.
+Stockholders are urged to consult with their own tax advisor with respect to the impact that recent legislation may have on their investment and the status of legislative, regulatory or administrative developments and proposals and their potential effect.